bangbangcon/bangbangcon.github.io/index.md

 at 28 West 23rd Street, 4th floor, Manhattan, NYC, on the weekend of May 12-13, 2018.
 [Learn more about our venue!](venue-accessibility.html)

 !!Con is a *pay-what-you-want* conference with a suggested donation of $64.
-Registration is [via Eventbrite](https://www.eventbrite.com/e/con-2018-tickets-44568220748), and tickets will be available in <s>two</s> <em>three</em> batches: batch one will become available on **Thursday, April 5 at 10pm NYC time**, batch two will open up **Friday, April 6 at 10pm NYC time**, and batch three will open up **Monday, April 9 at 6pm NYC time**.

-Traditionally, !!Con tickets have sold out within minutes, so be ready to click when registration opens!

-We're also reserving some tickets specifically for people who submitted talk proposals.
-If that's you, you should have gotten an email with details!
-Thanks again for your interest in !!Con!
+Registration is [via Eventbrite](https://www.eventbrite.com/e/con-2018-tickets-44568220748) and is now closed, although you can still join the waiting list.

 <a name="testimonials" id="testimonials"></a>